S3-working-group/s3-practical-guide/S3-practical-guide.md

 _A **driver statement** is a brief but comprehensive summary of the information required to understand a driver._

 The driver statement contains just enough information to communicate the need for an action or a decision.
+Typically a driver statement can be summed up in one or two sentences.

 More information about the scope and details of the driver may be recorded besides the initial driver statement.